The AES Corporation (AES) Stock: A Closer Look at the Market Potential

 AES) stock’s latest price update

-The stock of The AES Corporation (NYSE: AES) has decreased by -2.66 when compared to last closing price of 25.54.
-Despite this, the company has experienced a 1.89% gain in its stock price over the last five trading sessions.
+The AES Corporation (NYSE: AES)’s stock price has decreased by -1.37 compared to its previous closing price of 24.50.
+However, the company has seen a -5.38% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/08/22 that Green Hydrogen Gets Boost in the U.S. With $4 Billion Plant

 AES’s Market Performance

-The AES Corporation (AES) has seen a 1.89% rise in stock performance for the week, with a 7.85% gain in the past month and a -10.22% plunge in the past quarter.
-The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 2.47% for AES.
-The simple moving average for the past 20 days is 5.44% for AES’s stock, with a -1.56% simple moving average for the past 200 days.
+The AES Corporation (AES) has seen a -5.38% fall in stock performance for the week, with a 5.20% gain in the past month and a -9.29% plunge in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.35% for AES.
+The simple moving average for the last 20 days is 1.03% for AES stock, with a simple moving average of -4.58% for the last 200 days.

 Analysts’ Opinion of AES

-Many brokerage firms have already submitted their reports for AES stocks, with Credit Suisse repeating the rating for AES by listing it as a “Neutral.”
-The predicted price for AES in the upcoming period, according to Credit Suisse is $25 based on the research report published on April 26th of the previous year 2022.

-Citigroup, on the other hand, stated in their research note that they expect to see AES reach a price target of $27.
-The rating they have provided for AES stocks is “Buy” according to the report published on March 22nd, 2022.
+Credit Suisse, on the other hand, stated in their research note that they expect to see AES reach a price target of $25.
+The rating they have provided for AES stocks is “Neutral” according to the report published on April 26th, 2022.

-Goldman gave a rating of “Buy” to AES, setting the target price at $30 in the report published on November 30th of the previous year.
+Citigroup gave a rating of “Buy” to AES, setting the target price at $27 in the report published on March 22nd of the previous year.

-During the last 5 trading sessions, AES rose by +1.89%, which changed the moving average for the period of 200-days by +17.32% in comparison to the 20-day moving average, which settled at $23.66.
-In addition, The AES Corporation saw -13.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AES fell by -5.79%, which changed the moving average for the period of 200-days by +13.60% in comparison to the 20-day moving average, which settled at $24.01.
+In addition, The AES Corporation saw -15.98% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading